Employment – Whistleblower – Civil Rights

-Attorney White secured key electronic communications during the course of discovery, including emails and text messages within which the Plaintiff had recorded the details of investigation, his concerns and conspiracy theories.
-Attorney White pieced together a timeline of the Plaintiff’s actions, which when they became known to executive staff, raised serious concerns about Plaintiff’s ability to serve as an assistant district attorney and his personal well-being at the time.
+Key electronic communications were secured during the course of discovery, including emails and text messages within which the Plaintiff had recorded the details of investigation, his concerns and conspiracy theories.
+A timeline of the Plaintiff’s actions were pieced together, which when they became known to executive staff, raised serious concerns about Plaintiff’s ability to serve as an assistant district attorney and his personal well-being at the time.

 The Plaintiff alleged that he suffered substantial economic losses as well as ongoing emotional distress as a result of the alleged retaliation and sought to recover damages exceeding $2 million, including attorney fees.
-Attorneys White and Johnson undermined Plaintiff’s credibility by eliciting testimony from the Plaintiff’s wife, as well as the Plaintiff himself, which supported that following termination the plaintiff did not seek or obtain comparable full-time employment, and that his emotional distress was either litigation induced or caused by third-parties, and not recoverable.
+Plaintiff’s credibility was undermined by eliciting testimony from the Plaintiff’s wife, as well as the Plaintiff himself, which supported that following termination the plaintiff did not seek or obtain comparable full-time employment, and that his emotional distress was either litigation induced or caused by third-parties, and not recoverable.